akb/repository-list/README.md

 for changes in the source code.
 When code is updated, the appropriate build step will be automatically run to use the new code.
 Specifically:

+- Upon starting the server, vendor JS will be bundled and copied to the server (handled by `bin/build-vendor`)
-- Updating the files in src/static will update them on the server (handled by `bin/watch-static`)
+- Updating the files in `src/static` will update them on the server (handled by `bin/watch-static`)
 - Updating the LESS source will rebuild and bundle the client CSS (handled by `bin/watch-less`)
+- Updating the client source will rebuild and bundle the client JS (handled by `bin/watch-client`)